deviceTRUST/demo-box/README.md

 # deviceTRUST Demo-Box

-We at deviceTRUST aim to make our software, its understanding and presentation as simple and straight forward as possible.
+We at deviceTRUST make our software, its understanding and presentation as simple and straight forward as possible.
 We understand the need of demos to be easy and clear.
 Aiming to offer you the possibility of presenting deviceTRUST and its functionalities in a most efficient and comprehensible way, we came up with the deviceTRUST Demo-Box and the deviceTRUST Demo-Tool.

 The deviceTRUST Demo-Box is an automated process for converting an existing standalone Microsoft Server into a simple, fully functional deviceTRUST demo environment without the need to set up a full lab environment.

-After running the setup script, just add your personal deviceTRUST license inside the deviceTRUST Console and you are ready to demonstrate deviceTRUST to your colleagues, customers or friends.
+After running the setup script, just add your personal deviceTRUST license inside the deviceTRUST Console and you are ready to demonstrate deviceTRUST.

 The deviceTRUST Demo-Box comes with our deviceTRUST Demo-Tool.
 The Demo-Tool is used to easily set different states of your endpoint during demonstrations.
-It is part of the deviceTRUST Demo-Tool download.
+It is part of the deviceTRUST Demo-Box download.

 ## Before you start